 Calculate the percentage of sales you need to put aside for taxes and put this aside in a separate bank account so you have the cash to cover tax payments as they fall due.

 Inject sufficient funds.

 If the above strategies don’t boost your working capital sufficiently, you’ll need to invest your own funds into your business to cover your working capital requirements.

-Even with the many challenges of a post-pandemic economy, undertaking regular working capital checks is an effective way to help increase your business’s cashflow.
-We can help you calculate your working capital requirements and identify strategies you can implement to increase your working capital.
+Even with the many challenges of a post-pandemic economy, undertaking regular checks is an effective way to help increase your business’s cashflow.
+We can help you calculate your requirements and identify strategies you can implement to increase your working capital.